 If your patent relates to mobile development you’ll likely reference Xamarin and Microsoft .NET.
 However, for vertical specialties like telecom, note languages like ERLANG (e.g., OTP).

-Program code embodied on a machine-readable medium may be transmitted using any appropriate medium, including but not limited to wireless, wire-line, optical fiber cable, radio frequency, etc., or any suitable combination of the foregoing.
-Machine-readable program code for carrying out operations for aspects of the present invention may be written in any combination of one or more programming languages, including an object-oriented programming language such as Java, C#, C++, Visual Basic or the like and conventional procedural programming languages, such as the “C” programming language or similar programming languages.
-Additional languages like ERLANG (or Open Telecom Platform, OTP) may be used or scripting languages such as PYTHON, LUA and PERL.
+Program code embodied on a machine-readable medium may be transmitted using any appropriate medium.
+This includes wireless, wire-line, optical fiber cable, radio frequency, etc., or any suitable combination of the foregoing.
+Machine-readable program code for carrying out operations for aspects of the present invention is available in multiple languages.
+For example, object-oriented programming languages are particularly useful.
+This include Java, C#, C++, Visual Basic or the like.
+In addition, conventional procedural programming languages, such as the “C” programming language or similar programming languages are useful.
+Additional languages like ERLANG (or Open Telecom Platform, OTP) work.
+Additionally, scripting languages such as PYTHON, LUA and PERL are operable.

 The traditional specification disclaimer

-Aspects of the present invention are described below with reference to flowchart illustrations and/or block diagrams of methods, apparatus (systems) and computer program products according to embodiments of the invention.
+Aspects of the present invention are described below with reference to flowchart illustrations and/or block diagrams.
+These illustrations include methods, apparatus (systems) and computer program products according to embodiments of the invention.
 It will be understood that each block of the flowchart illustrations and/or block diagrams, and combinations of blocks in the flowchart illustrations and/or block diagrams, can be implemented by machine-readable program instructions.

 This example shows language to support telecom patent specifications and claims.
-However, this can be done for any other technology area such as chemical, magnetics, aerospace, composites and the like.
+However, this is applicable for any other technology area such as chemical, magnetics, aerospace, composites and the like.